1404Samyak/Unified-AI-Intelligence-Dashboard/README.md

 - One Postgres database design with separate schemas for each domain.
 - Local mock-data fallback so the demo works even before Postgres data wiring is extended.
 - Ollama integration through `http://localhost:11434/api/chat`.
-- JWT-style authentication with student and admin roles.
+- Student login/register with signed bearer tokens.

 ## Architecture